Joe Manganiello Opens Up About Working With Wife Sofia Vergara On ‘Stano’

 “You don’t want to put your relationship up on a public chopping block in that way,” the actor continued.

-But Joe eventually convinced Sofia to read the script for his film, leaving it by her bedside for her to read, and she gushed over how amazing the script was, telling her husband that she had have a role in it.
+But Joe eventually convinced Sofia to read the script for his film, leaving it by her bedside for her to read, and she gushed over how amazing the script was, telling her husband that she had a role in it.

 He then told Sofia that they would figure out how to work together while also joking that he had finally earned “some respect” around the house since he’s technically Sofia’s boss on the film set.